red5coder/Jamf-Protect-Batch-Delete/README.md

 You can fetch a list of computers from your Jamf Protect Ternant based on a last check-in period.

-You can import a list of serial numbers. from a csv file.
+You can also import a list of serial numbers from a csv file.
 The file just needs a single column of serial numbers.

 i.e
 ZRFN72C5GI